Successes and Opportunities

 Solution:

-Gutter Modifications Needed
+C) Gutter Modifications Needed

 Only a fraction of Mt Tabor’s wonderful network of trails can be enjoyed by those of us who use wheelchairs, walkers, and baby strollers.
 With only minor modifications to rain gutters and curbs, this network would expand three-fold allowing those with mobility issues to experience the park’s most serene, magical places without cars.
 And they’d also give us access to iconic events like the annual Adult Soapbox Derby!